VargaJoe/timeline-theories/docs/implementation-tasks.md

+# Timeline Theories - Personal Multi-Media Timeline Tool

-Timeline Theories is a personal application for creating, organizing, and sharing timeline lists for stories or universes of different media in chronological order, based on personal research and opinions.
+Timeline Theories is a personal application for creating, organizing, and sharing timeline lists for stories or universes of different media in chronological order, based on personal research and opinio

 ## Current Bugs & UX Issues